 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Illinois, like the country as a whole, immigrants are currently punching far above their weight class as entrepreneurs.
-Foreign-born workers currently make up 22.1 percent of all entrepreneurs in the state, despite accounting for 13.7 percent of Illinois’s population.
+Foreign-born workers currently make up more than one in five entrepreneurs in the state, despite accounting for 13.8 percent of Illinois’s population.

 |People employed by immigrant-owned firms||281,090|

 |Fortune 500 companies in Illinois founded by immigrants or their children||55.6%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Illinois play an important role contributing to the state’s economy both as consumers and taxpayers.

 |Immigrant Household Income||$60.8B|

 Nationally, immigrants are 9.2 percent more likely to hold an advanced degree than the native-born.
 They are also more likely to have less than a high school education.
 Uniquely, this allows them to fill critical shortages at both ends of the skill spectrum, from high-tech fields to agriculture, hospitality, and service industries.
 This holds true in Illinois, where immigrants play a particularly large role packers, metal workers, and software developers.

 |Workforce Education||Foreign-Born Population||Native-Born Population|